BRAND NEW OPPORTUNITY FOR NEW GROUPS

-The deadline for all applications for this second round of the Launch Pad programme is 5 December 2016.
-We are particularly interested to hear from groups from Northern Ireland, West Yorkshire and Birmingham, as there are currently a low number of community cinemas in these areas, as well as BAME or LGBT run groups.
+The deadline for all applications for this second round of the Launch Pad programme is 19 December 2017.
+We are particularly interested to hear from groups from North East England and Birmingham, as there are currently a low number of community cinemas in these areas, as well as BAME or LGBT run groups.

 See terms and conditions for more information.

 Answer the four questions below (no more than 200 words per answer):